 - T-cell lymphoblastic (T-LBL)

+Treatment for aggressive B-cell NHL subtypes starts at the time of diagnosis.
 Patients with fast-growing NHL are frequently treated with chemotherapy that consists of four or more drugs.
 In most cases, this is the combination therapy called R-CHOP (rituximab [Rituxan®], cyclophosphamide [Cytoxan®], doxorubicin [hydroxydoxorubicin], Oncovin® [vincristine] and prednisone).
 This intensive, multidrug chemotherapy can be very effective for aggressive lymphoma, and cures have been achieved.
 Chemotherapy can be supplemented by radiation therapy in select cases, for instance, when large NHL masses are found during the diagnostic and staging process.

 For information about relapsed or refractory NHL, click here.